top of page

 Coordinator

 Zachary ("Zack") Boucher joined the FDRHPO team in June 2022, when Mountain Lakes EMS Program Agency merged with North Country EMS Program Agency.
 Zack comes with 8 years of Program Agency, REMAC/REMCSO, and Course Sponsor experience from Mountain Lakes.
 Zack began as an Ambulance Driver and Fire Police Officer in 2013 and earned his EMT in 2015.
-Zack is currently an EMT, CLI-Certified Lab Instructor, and ASHI & AHA Instructor.
+Zack is currently an EMT and AHA Instructor.

 Zack works for the FDRHPO EMS Program Agency as the EMS Data & Informatics Coordinator helping agencies and providers across the eight-county Region with electronic medical records.
 Additionally, Zack provides primary support for all aspects of the Mountain Lakes Region, which includes the counties of Clinton, Essex, Franklin, Warren, and Washington.

-Zack lives in Minerva, New York (southern Essex County) with his partner, Cameron, and their three cats and three dogs.
+Zack lives in Minerva (southern Essex County) with his partner, Cameron, and their cats and dogs.

 Kalya Burns_web.jpg

-Kayla is a North Country native and resides locally with her fiance, Garrett, and their dog and cat.
+A North Country native, Kayla resides locally with her husband, Garrett, along with their dog and cat.

 Population Health Coordinator